Introduction and Variations on a Theme by Mozart

 Introduction and Variations on a Theme by Mozart, Op.
 9, is one of Fernando Sor's most famous works for guitar.
 It was first published in London in 1821 and dedicated to Sor's brother Carlos.

 Editions

-The title page of the first edition reads “As performed by the author, at the Nobilities’ Concerts.”
-The French edition was published by Meissonnier, dated roughly in the same period, and had one less variation, no coda, and some differing notes.
+The title page of the first edition includes the line Exécutées par l'Auteur au Concert donné à l'Ecole R^{le} de Musique [As performed by the author, at the Royal School of Music].
+The French edition was published by Antoine Meissonnier, dated roughly in the same period, and had four instead of the original five variations, no coda, and some differing notes.
 It is thought that this version could have been a simplification of the original work.
-However, in 1826 or 27, Meissonnier brought out another version, this one identical to the London first edition.
+However, in 1826 or 1827, Meissonnier brought out another version, this one identical to the London first edition.